French Chocolate Mousse Cake

 • Before you make the chocolate filling, have your egg whites whipped and whipped cream whipped.

-• The process should go quickly without letting any one step sit too long or the chocolate mousse will begin to set.
+• The process should go quickly.
+Do not let any one step sit too long, or the chocolate mousse will begin to set.

-• For the the chocolate base, you’ll melt bittersweet chocolate and butter in a microwave-safe bowl at 30-second increments.
+• For the chocolate base, melt bittersweet chocolate and butter in a microwave-safe bowl in 30-second increments.

 Melted Chocolate in a bowl